HomelikeBrick42/UnnamedLang/README.md

 // this will error because `string` is not compatable with the already infered type `float`
 // foo <- "some string"

+// the type will be `untyped_integer`
+// but because there is no usage that it can infer the type from
+// it will be given the type `int`
+baz: _ <- 1 + 2 * 3
 ```